vrravalos/awesome-old-software/README.md

-# awesome-old-software
+# 😎 Awesome Old Software
-Do you know the expression "old but useful"?
+Do you know the expression "old but still useful"?
 Yes, some **free old software** is still needed, but with the inactivity of some projects or dead pages they are sometimes very difficult to find in the vastness of the internet, so I collected them and made them available to everyone here to be downloaded easily.

 ---